Rates from USD 6565» VIEW RATES

 » Tarpon fishing in Cuba 2

-Reception in Havana.
-2-night accommodation in a 5* Hotel in Havana.
-Airticket Havana/Nueva Gerona/Havana.
+Reception in Habana.
+Heli transfer Havana / IDJ / Havana.
 7-night accommodation in the AVALON FLEET I yacht full board.
 6 fishing days with guide and skiff.
 Fishing license.

 Rates do not include: International Airticket.
-Cuba visa voucher, personal health insurance, extras in Havana, fishing equipment and flies, staff and guide gratuities.
-U$S 100.- "conservation fee".
+Cuba visa voucher, personal health insurance, accommodation and extras in Havana, fishing equipment and flies, staff and guide gratuities.
+US$ 100.- "conservation fee".

 On board AVALON FLEET I